MikeySz/MikeySz/README.md

-- 👋 Hi, I’m Michael Sanchez.
+- 👋 Hello, I’m Michael Sanchez.
 My github username is @MikeySz
+- 🌱 I’m currently in my final semester for my Bachelor's Degree in Computer Science at Kean University.
 - 👀 I’m interested in Music, Reading, Writing, and Video Games.
-- 🌱 I’m currently in my finally semester for my Bachelor's Degree in Computer Science.
 - 📫 How to reach me ...
 Currently you can reach out to me through my University Email: Sanchem1@Kean.edu

 <!---
 MikeySz/MikeySz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.